MODERN CLASSICISM: First International Conference on 20th-Century Classical Architecture

 Organized by:

-The International Conference ‘Modern Classicism in 20th Century Architecture’ is organised by the Fundación Culturas Constructivas Tradicionales and the Escuela Técnica Superior de Arquitectura of the Polytechnic University of Madrid (ETSAM-UPM), with the support of the Richard H. Driehaus Foundation.
+The International Conference ‘Modern Classicism in 20th Century Architecture’ is organised by the Traditional Building Cultures Foundation and the School of Architecture of the Universidad Politécnica de Madrid (ETSAM-UPM), with the support of the Richard H. Driehaus Foundation, the Master’s Degree in Real Estate Business Management (MDI), the Department of Architectural Composition (DCA), and the collaboration of INTBAU Spain.

 With the collaboration of: